-- 1. Material for approval must be attached to a completed election material approval form and emailed to the Returning Officer at ro.curtin@bigpond.com.
-The Returning Officer will review the material and provided the material complies with the requirements of the regulations you will receive a signed approval via email.
-In addition, the returning officer will forward a signed approval to the Manager, Student Engagement via studentengagement@guild.curtin.edu.au.
-NOTE: Hard-copy election material will be printed at low resolution.
-Photos and graphics files should be limited to 1MB per file and a total of 5MB maximum per submission or risk being rejected.
-Larger files will not improve the quality of the printing. - 2.
+- 1. Material for approval must be attached to a completed election material approval form and emailed to the Returning Officer at GuildElectionCurtinUni@outlook.com.
+The Returning Officer will review the material and provided the material complies with the requirements of the regulations you will receive approval via email - 2.
 Once approved, you may produce the quantity of the material applied for (quantities must comply with the minimum order quantities below).
 Remember!
 Do not produce material before approval is received as the authorisation may be withheld for a number of reasons. - 3.
 You can print your printed material at G-Mart.
 The G-Mart staff will provide you with the appropriately coloured and sized paper when you show them your RO approved election material approval form.
 While the Returning Officer and the Guild will make all reasonable efforts, it is the responsibility of the candidates to allow sufficient time for approval of material.
-Applications for printed election materials must be received by the Returning Officer no later than 5pm on Wednesday 15th of September.
-Late applications for printed materials will be accepted at the RO's sole discretion depending on other commitments at that time.
-Acceptance of late applications is not guaranteed. - 4.
+Applications for printed election materials should be sent prior to 5pm Wednesday 13 September, after this time applications are not guaranteed to be assessed before polling commences. - 4.
 All material produced shall be costed in accordance with the Guild Election Regulations.
 Each candidate/group shall have a separate section in the election file and the total running cost to each campaign will be recorded.
-Material will not be approved over the expenditure limit of \$50.00 per candidate if in a group or \$200.00 per candidate if running independently. - 5.
+Material will not be approved over the expenditure limit of \$50.00 per candidate if in a group or \$200.00 if running independently. - 5.
 Authorised material may only be circulated to the student body in the approved manner. - 6.
 Electronic media may only be used after approval (e.g. you must be approved to use a specific Facebook page but the content itself does not need to be approved).
 However, the Returning Officer may subsequently: - a.
 Direct that electronic media content is removed and/or corrected. - b.
-Direct a candidate/group to provide content for approval prior to posting on electronic media. - 7.
-Candidates are responsible for the content in campaign material.
+Direct a candidate/group to provide content for approval prior to posting on electronic media.

+7. Candidates are responsible for the content in campaign material.